Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 - Critical Assessment of Structure Prediction (CASP), competition since 1994 for every two years to elevate and evaluate progress in protein structure prediction
 - show results of casp-14

-## AlphaFold2s novel architecture
+## AlphaFold2s Architecture
 - introduce AlphaFold2 and mention how it (out)performed in CASP and what impact that had
 - write about how despite the vastly faster speed predicting protein structures computationally than experimentally, it still is not fast enough to catch up with large scale gene sequencing technology (used to determine protein sequences)
 - write about how its function, MSA, Evoformer, Structure Module

-## The Need for Speed
+## The Need for Speed and Independence
-- write about the ever growing protein sequences database
-- easy and cheap to predict the primary structure
+As already mentioned, predicting the tertiary protein structure from the amino acid sequence experimentally is an expensive and time-consuming task, but determining the primary structure, i.e. the amino acid sequence itself isn't.
+This is show-cased by the ever-growing protein sequence databases.
+In other words, with AlphaFold2's inference speed it can't "catch up" to the growing size of available primary amino acid sequences.
+This is primarily caused by the long search of similar proteins during MSA.
+Furthermore, AlphaFold2 won't be able to handle novel protein sequences that well due to the lack of evolutionarily related sequences in databases.

-What if we could just omit the need for Multiple Sequence Alignment altogether and thereby, remove the rather time-consuming search for evolutionarily related sequences?
+What if we could just omit the need for Multiple Sequence Alignment altogether and thereby, remove the rather time-consuming search and dependency for evolutionarily related sequences?
 What if there is a way to incorporate such information in a more end-to-end fashion?
-If you are a machine learning expert, or better an NLP expert even, you might know where this is leading to.
+If you are a machine learning expert, or even better an NLP expert, you might know where this is leading to.
 The answer to these questions is another language model that encapsulates all knowledge of amino acids.
 You can think of it as a model that learns the language of proteins.
 Sounds intuitive, doesn't it?

-## ESMFold to the Rescue
+ESMFold - the work from Meta - did exactly that and to be more specific, they used the state-of-the-art transformer encoder architecture for it.
+As there is already a lot good content available that explains how this architecture works, I will just give a short refresher about how and why using a transformer-based architecture is such a good idea here.

+## Bert: Transformer Encoder
+Transformers made it possible to parallelize
+- short introduction to Transformers (before word embeddings, but static, now dynamic due to attention)
+- building blocks of transformers (high level explanation of body and head, maybe decoder/encoder too), attention (medium level explanation), masked language modeling as training objective (medium level explanation)
+- also explain evaluation technique: perplexity
+- example on what attention does in the context of text (highlight how words can have different meanings depending on the context)
+- showcase use cases of transformers (new state of the art, used for a lot of diverse NLP tasks, e.g. text generation, language translation, summarization etc.)

+## ESM-2: Bert for Amino Acids Sequences
+The team behind ESMFold
-- Need for Speed addressed by ESMFold (done by omitting the time consuming task of Multiple Sequence Alignment needed in AlphaFold)
+- Need for Speed addressed by ESMFold (done by omitting the time-consuming task of Multiple Sequence Alignment needed in AlphaFold)
 - high level explanation of Multiple Sequence Alignment and why AlphaFold incorperated that in their model
 - omitting this time consuming procedure could speed up the prediction of protein Structures
 - the question now is: without MSA can Protein Folding Models still compete with SOTA Models in terms of accuracy?